Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Dynamical systems on torus

-\begin{theorem} Consider the 5-parameter dynamical system family (\ref{dyn3}).
+\begin{theorem} Consider the 5-parameter dynamical system family~\eqref{dyn3}.

 1) Let $\delta\in[0,1)$ and $A\in\mathbb{R}$ be both non-zero.
-Then for arbitrary choice of the other parameters $\omega\in\mathbb R\setminus\{0\}$, $B,D\in\mathbb{R}$ the Poincar\'e map of system (\ref{dyn3}) is not the identity.
+Then for arbitrary choice of the other parameters $\omega\in\mathbb R\setminus\{0\}$, $B,D\in\mathbb{R}$ the Poincar\'e map of system~\eqref{dyn3} is not the identity.

-2) If a system (\ref{dyn3}) with $A=0$ has identity Poincar\'e map, then
+2) If a system~\eqref{dyn3} with $A=0$ has identity Poincar\'e map, then

 \end{theorem} \begin{proof} Let us prove Statement 1).
-Suppose the contrary: the Poincar\'e map is identity for some parameter values with $\delta,A\neq0$.
-Then the corresponding Riccati equation (\ref{ric3}) has trivial monodromy along the counterclockwise unit circle in the Riemann sphere $\overline{\mathbb{C}}_z$.
-Equivalently, the corresponding linear system (\ref{kd3}) has scalar monodromy $M=\lambda Id$, $\lambda\in\mathbb{C}^*$.
-Without loss of generality we consider that $\alpha\in(0,1)$; the opposite case, when $\alpha>1$, is treated analogously with change of $\alpha$ to $\alpha^{-1}$.
+Suppose the contrary: the Poincar\'e map is identity for some parameter values with $\delta\neq 0$, $A\neq0$.
+Then the corresponding Riccati equation~\eqref{ric3} has trivial monodromy along the counterclockwise unit circle in the Riemann sphere $\overline{\mathbb{C}}_z$.
+Equivalently, the corresponding linear system~\eqref{kd3} has scalar monodromy $M=\lambda Id$, $\lambda\in\mathbb{C}^*$.
+It has two finite non-zero singularities: the roots $\alpha^{\pm1}$ of the quadratic polynomial $2z-\delta(z^2+1)$.
+We label them so that $\alpha\in(0,1)$.
 Then the monodromy operator $M$ is the product of the monodromy operators $M_0$, $M_\alpha$ around the singular points $0$ and $\alpha$ lying in the unit disk.
 Projective triviality of $M$ implies coincidence of eigenvectors of the operators $M_0$ and $M_\alpha$ and the fact that the ratio of eigenvalues of $M_0$ is equal to that of $M_\alpha$ up to taking inverse.

 Let $\lambda_0$, $\lambda_{\alpha}$ denote the differences of the residue matrix eigenvalues at $0$ and at $\alpha$ respectively.
 The above eigenvalue ratio relation is equivalent to the relation

 which implies